Ticho Parly: Biography

 In 1967 he also appeared at the Paris Opéra as Tannhäuser, and the next year as Siegmund.
-In 1970 he sang in concert performances of the first and third acts of Parsifal in Washington DC and New York City, with the Washington National Symphony.
-In 1971, he was in Der Besuch der alten Dame with Astrid Varnay, at Zurich.
-The same year the tenor sang Siegfried at the Scottish Opera, following that with Peter Grimes in 1973.
-Returning to the States in 1974, he portrayed Loge in Das Rheingold at the San Diego Opera conducted by Walter Herbert.
-Over the next few summers, he sang the same part for the Seattle Opera's production of Der Ring des Nibelungen.
-In 1981 he sang Loge at the Cincinnati Opera, and the following year was found singing Herodes in Salome there, with Marisa Galvany in her first assumption of the title role.
-The year 1983 had him in Siegfried again, for the Boston Lyric Opera.
+In 1970 he sang in concert performances of the first and third acts of Wagner's Parsifal in Washington, DC, and New York City, with the Washington National Symphony.
+In 1971, he appeared in Der Besuch der alten Dame with Astrid Varnay in Zürich.
+The same year he portrayed Siegfried at the Scottish Opera, followed by the title role of Britten's Peter Grimes in 1973.
+Returning to the US in 1974, he performed as Loge in Das Rheingold at the San Diego Opera conducted by Walter Herbert.
+Over the next few summers, he sang the same role for the Seattle Opera's production of the Ring cycle.
+In 1981 he appeared as Loge at the Cincinnati Opera, and the following year as Herodes with Marisa Galvany in her first assumption of Salome.
+In 1983 he performed as Siegfried, for the Boston Lyric Opera.
+As late as 1988, the singer appeared in Denmark in the title role of Verdi's Otello.

-As late as 1988, the artist appeared in Denmark in the eponymous role of Otello.
-In his later years, Ticho Parly taught voice in Seattle, where he died on 21 June 1993, at the age of 64.
+In his later years, Parly taught voice in Seattle, where he died on 21 June 1993, at the age of 64.
 The following 7 July, Parly's daughter, Tina, died in a rafting accident on the Yuba River in Northern California.
 At the time of his death, Parly was married to his second wife, the soprano Patricia Schlosstein.